 For the latter, scatter the bulbs and plant them in a haphazard fashion using a bulb planter and then putting back the grass and earth.

 Bulbs also look superb in containers which can of course be moved around the garden to where they look most effective.
 After the bulbs have flowered, the containers can be moved out of view.

 Foliage should only be removed after it has died off, the bulb uses the foliage to gather energy, so don't tie the leaves either.

-Feeding bulbs is recommended, seaweed, liquid manure, or high potash fertilizer if they are in a planter would be suitable.
+Feed the bulbs with a recommended fertilizer, such as seaweed or liquid manure.
+If they are in a planter a high potash fertilizer would be suitable.
 A mulch of well rotted manure or compost would also be advisable if they are in a border.

 If the bulbs are naturalized you can't cut the particular area of grass where they are located for several weeks, so early flowering bulbs may be preferred.

 When they appear, bulbs offer bright early season colour when the rest of the garden is still dormant and monochrome.
 These harbingers of spring are a welcome indication that the worst of the winter is past and you realise what a fine investment you made during the previous autumn.